It seems like I'm always someone else - or pieces of other people put together. Somehow it's always easier to be someone else.

 A friend of mine has encouraged me to share my private journals of inpatient.
 I hope it's not triggering for anyone.
 It's deeply personal.
 And I've made every effort to remove identifying information of the clinic, staff and patients.
 It's a long read!
 But this is what life is like.

+I have Restless Legs Syndrome.
+I rarely talk about it.
+It sounds like a benign and trivial condition everyone experiences at some stage.
+To some extent that is true, but my restless legs are severe and chronic.
+And normally extremely well managed.
 Like most problems, there are people who have it much worse.
 While I have a lot of associated nerve pain, if I take regular medication it’s fine.
 I rarely notice it and when I do it’s not too bad.
 In that aspect of my life, I found a little pocket of normality.